 –20 weeks (when a full anatomy ultrasound of the baby is performed)

 –36 weeks (we review labor instructions and discuss delivery)

-Most appointments will be normal 15 minute appointments.
+Most appointments will be scheduled as 15 minute appointments.
 Exceptions to this are the following:

 - 12 weeks: If you are doing chromosomal testing with Insight, plan on being at the office for at least one hour.
 This visit consists of the ultrasound test and meeting with a genetic counselor.
-Your next visit will be at 16 weeks if you are doing genetics.
-If you are not doing chromosomal testing, this will be a normal 15 minute appointment.
+Your next visit with a provider from NSW will be at 16 weeks if you are doing genetics.
+If you are not doing chromosomal testing, this will be a routine appointment.